vuthanhtung2412/archeometal/docs/technical_documentation.md

-# Documentation Technique
+# Technical documentation

-## Scripts d'interaction avec la base de données
+## Interaction scripts with the database
-Chaque table de la base de données possède son script pour interagir avec la base de données.
+Each database table has it script to interact with the database.

 [DataBase](./docs_classes/database.md)